koorchik/perl6-livr-advent-calendar-post/README.md

 my $new-note = Service::Notes::Create.new( context => %CONTEXT ).run(%note);
 my $list = Service::Notes::Create.new( context => %CONTEXT ).run({});
 ```
-Using context you can inject any dependencies. "run" method accepts data passed by user.
+With context you can inject any dependencies. "run" method accepts data passed by user.

-Here is how the service for notes creation looks like:
+Here is how the source code of the service for notes creation looks like:

 ```perl6
 use Service::Base;